 At least one intended parent must be 25 years or older.

-Gay couples may be intended parents.
+Gay couples are permitted to be intended parents.

 The surrogate must be at least 25 years old.